tkerby/flipperzero-firmware-wPlugins/tools/nfc_analysis_platform/README.md

 ## Usage

-### APDU Response Decoder (nard)
+### NFC APDU Runner Response Decoder (nard)

-The APDU Response Decoder is used to parse and display .apdures files from the Flipper Zero NFC APDU Runner application.
+The NFC APDU Runner Response Decoder is used to parse and display `.apdures` files from the Flipper Zero NFC APDU Runner application.

 ```bash
 # Load .apdures file from a local file